SamruddhiDeepak/DETECT-O-MATIC/README.md

 - **Enhance Defect Detection**: Leverage AI video classification to assess canned goods and improve quality control.
 - **Promote Transparency**: With optional blockchain integration, provide secure and tamper-proof audit trails.

-## 🚧 Future Enhancements
-- **Ethereum blockchain** designed to manage and log audit events for products, primarily in supply chain management and food safety.
-It enables users to create, track, and retrieve audit events, promoting transparency and accountability.
-- Real time anomaly detection in **conveyor belt using live camera feed**.
-- **Segregation** of defected products through a divergence in the conveyor belt.

-## 🤝 Contribution Guidelines
-Feel free to contribute to the project!
-Submit a pull request or open an issue to discuss any changes or new features you'd like to add.

-## 🌟 Acknowledgements
-- Hackathon organizers and sponsors for providing the opportunity to develop this solution.
-- Open-source libraries and frameworks: Pandas, NumPy, Streamlit, cv2, InferenceHTTPClient, ROBOFLOW and many others.